Wild 90

 Wild 90 is a 1968 experimental film directed and produced by American novelist Norman Mailer, who also plays the starring role.
-The film is a creative collaboration based on three friends, Norman Mailer, Buzz Farbar and Mickey Knox, who are seen drinking, braying, and fighting in a run-down apartment in lower Manhattan.
+The film is a creative collaboration based on three friends, The Prince (Mailer), Buzz Cameo (Buzz Farbar) and Twenty Years (Mickey Knox), who are seen drinking, braying, and fighting in a run-down apartment in Lower Manhattan.
 Pretending to be gangsters, the trio plays with props such as pistols and machine guns.
 Mailer's first effort into filmmaking, the film was shot on a 16-millimeter camera and recorded on magnetic sound tape.

 Plot

-A trio of Mafia gangsters – The Prince (Norman Mailer), Cameo (Buzz Farbar) and Twenty Years (Mickey Knox)—are hiding in a warehouse.
+A trio of Mafia gangsters, The Prince, Buzz Cameo and Twenty Years, are hiding in a warehouse.
 They have surrounded themselves with guns and liquor, and they kill time by joking and bickering with scatological language.
 But as their isolation from the world progresses, their drinking and arguing intensify.
-They are briefly visited by a man with a barking dog—the canine is silenced when The Prince outbarks him—and by two women, one of whom gives The Prince a knife for committing suicide.
+They are briefly visited by a man with a barking dog, the canine is silenced when The Prince outbarks him, and by two women named Margie and Lillian, one of whom gives The Prince a knife for committing suicide.
 The police arrive at the warehouse and the gangsters are taken away.